 Should you need help paying for your pet’s medical treatment and care, we are not accepting applications at this time, but you may contact The Pet Fund at 916-443-6007 to inquire about funding for non basic, non emergency care.
 If you qualify, payment would be made directly to your veterinarian.

 We highly recommend pet insurance for parents of elderly pets.
-Visit our links page for more information about pet insurance and other products that have helped our elderly pets live longer, better lives.
 Read our blog to learn more about pet health and caring for older pets.